Pggeeks/PyYoutubemanager/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!
 **Like my Work Please Consider a Follow**
+## Bug
+Please use chrome version 103 above or below.
+There is a bug when working with chrome version 103 and selenium. which cause issue in automation we have fully investigate the issue and there is no problem from our side.
+Sorry for inconvenience
 <!-- CONTACT -->
 ## Contact